w35l3y/hassio-addons/cloudflare_tunnel/README.md

 3. Install add-on ( Cloudflare Tunnel )<br />

 - Press Install<br />
-- Open Configuration and add the following code: (Only use local IP addresses!
-Don't use DNS names.
-Otherwise, it won't work properly.)<br />
+- Open Configuration and add the following code:<br />

 Copy the following code _only_ if you **don't have** your own domain<br />
 Note: This way, `a-very-long-random-subdomain-name.trycloudflare.com` will be created after you complete step 4 and it will be different on every boot.<br />